noemolino/IncluDO/README.md

-# 📚 IncluDO - Sistema di Formazione Professionale per Migranti
+# 📚 IncluDO - Vocational Training System for Migrants

-## 📚 Descrizione
+## 📚 Description
-IncluDO è un progetto TypeScript che modella la struttura operativa di una scuola di formazione professionale dedicata a migranti e persone svantaggiate.
-Il sistema gestisce partecipanti, corsi di formazione e aziende partner, facilitando l'integrazione lavorativa e sociale.
+IncluDO is a TypeScript project that models the operational structure of a vocational training school dedicated to migrants and disadvantaged individuals.
+The system manages participants, training courses, and partner companies, facilitating social and professional integration.

 ---

-## 🚀 Caratteristiche
+## 🚀 Features
-- Gestione dei partecipanti con informazioni personali e ambito di formazione.
+- Participant management with personal information and training background
-- Gestione dei corsi con dettagli, durata e lista iscritti.
+- Course management with details, duration, and enrolled participants
-- Gestione delle aziende partner e delle posizioni lavorative offerte.
+- Partner company management and offered job positions
-- Logica di iscrizione ai corsi e offerta di posizioni lavorative.
+- Logic for course enrollment and job offering

 ---